MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-tile-reference.md

 - **A set amount of time**: Customers will wait for the specified amount of time (for example, one hour or one day).
 The time period starts as soon as customers enter the wait step.
 - **Until a specific date and time**: Customers will wait until the specified date and time.
 If the date and time are already in the past, customers will immediately proceed to the next step.
-- **Until a time specified by an trigger**: Customers will wait for the date and time that are specified by an trigger attribute.
+- **Until a time specified by a trigger**: Customers will wait for the date and time that are specified by a trigger attribute.
 This configuration is useful for scenarios like appointment reminders, where you can choose to wait one day before the appointment to send a reminder.
-The date and time information must be included in an trigger that has previously occurred in the journey.
+The date and time information must be included in a trigger that has previously occurred in the journey.